 As part of the Hyperscale execution run, the system will create data files (unload service) and masked files (masking service) on the file server.
 As the data size can be large (2 times of source data) and include sensitive information, therefore, it is important to clean up this data.
 Additionally, unload service, masking service, and load service will also store transient internal data for the execution while running it.
 This data is also not required once execution is completed and should be cleaned.
 Following are the three ways this data will be/can be cleaned.
+Following are the three ways this data will be/can be cleaned.

-1. Using retain_execution_data
+1. Using retain\execution\data

-While setting up a Hyperscale Job (POST /jobs), you can set the value for retain_execution_data property to the intimate system when it should clean up data automatically based on the table below.
+While setting up a Hyperscale Job ( POST /jobs ), you can set the value for retain\execution\dataproperty to the intimate system when it should clean up data automatically based on the table below.

 EXECUTION_STATUS RETAIN_EXECUTION_DATA CLEAN UP AUTOMATICALLY?

-NA(SUCCESS/FAILED) NO YES
+NA(SUCCESS/FAILED/CANCELED) NO YES

 SUCCESS ON_ERROR YES

 FAILED ON_ERROR NO

-NA(SUCCESS/FAILED) ALWAYS NO
+NA(SUCCESS/FAILED/CANCELED) ALWAYS NO